 Hochelaga Regular — 30 pt

-The typeface in two official languages that don’t always get along
+The font in two official languages that don’t always get along

 Hochelaga Regular — 20 pt